conduktor/conduktor-docs/docs/platform/data-masking/index.md

 Once you have created a policy, you should validate it through the Conduktor Console.

 * Navigate to a topic that contains data where your policy should be applied
-    * _Alternatively, use the 'Produce' tab to mock a message that matches your policy rules_
+    * _Alternatively, use the 'Produce' tab to mockup a message that matches your policy rules_
 * Check that the expected fields are obfuscated using the appropriate masking rule

 ![data-masking-3.png](/img/data-masking/data-masking-3.png)